Mountsorrel Through the Ages

 THE MARKET

-On 14th July 1292, the Lord of the Mountsorrel Manor, Nicholas de Seagrave, was granted the right by Kind Edward I to hold a market every Monday and a yearly fair on the “eve and morrow of St John the Baptist and 5 days after“.
+On 14th July 1292, the Lord of the Mountsorrel Manor, Nicholas de Seagrave, was granted the right by King Edward I to hold a market every Monday and a yearly fair on the “eve and morrow of St John the Baptist and 5 days after“.
 The popularity of the fairs seems to have died away in the 15th century but once more became busy again with more houses being built along Main Street (Loughborough Road now) in the 1600s.This fair lasted until 1873.

 The original medieval Buttercross, now standing in the grounds of Swithland Hall